angeria/bitsek/README.md

 A bunch of new files should've popped up in the repository folder, including a executable file called _Main_.

-Start off by running the _Main_ executable which you just compiled by typing in:
+Run it by typing in:

 ```
 & ./Main
 ```

-You should be greeted with the main menu in the terminal.
+You should be greeted with the main menu.
 ![main-menu](https://i.imgur.com/NC94yKZ.png)

 A natural first step as a new user would be to create a new user.
 Do this by writing _new_ and press enter.
 Here we are creating an account for Mr. Satoshi Nakamoto.
 He is immediately gifted with 1000 Bitsek.
 ![new-user](https://i.imgur.com/taYfsBF.png)

 You could now for example send some Bitsek to someone by choosing the _send_ option.
-Input your adress, password, the reciever's address and the amount.
+Type in _send_ and press enter.
+Then input your adress, password, the reciever's address and the amount.
 After you have completed the transaction, you have to choose the _mine_ option for it to be verified and added to the blockchain.
 ![send-and-mine](https://i.imgur.com/qjdaE0H.png)

 The video below shows a typical use case.